U.S. war veteran released by North Korea returns home

 The official added that "all efforts are now on (Kenneth) Bae," referring to another U.S. citizen being detained by North Korea since November 2012.

 Bae, a Korean American who worked as a Christian missionary, was convicted by North Korea in May of crimes against the state.
-He has been serving a 15-year hard-labour sentence.
+He has been serving a 15-year hard-labor sentence.

 U.S. Vice President Joe Biden, who is visiting South Korea, spoke with Newman after his release.